LinerSu/nyu-pl-sum19-rec/Class 07/README.md

 ```
 Once installed, type `swipl` in your terminal to use Prolog compiler.

 You can also write a file by using `.pl` extension.
-After named Prolog source file, open the compiler and type this:
+After named Prolog source file, open the interpreter and type this:
 ```
 ?- [file_name].
 ```
-This will state all facts you defined into database.
+This will state all clauses you defined into database.

 ## Data types
 Prolog is dynamically typed.
 It only contains one single datatype --- term.